Cho Doo-soon case: Reaction and influence

 In 2011, R&B singer ALi released a song based on Na-young's story, titled "Nayoungee."
-The song attracted controversy after being widely criticized, and ALi chose to omit it from her upcoming album.
-She also subsequently issued an apology.
-ALi then went on to say that the song was also about her own battle with being a rape victim.
+The song attracted controversy after being widely criticized, and she chose to omit it from her upcoming album.
+She also subsequently issued an apology and then went on to say that the song was also about her own battle with being a rape victim.

 In response to the case, a book and movie titled Hope was made in 2013.
 It won several awards and reignited attention about the case.
 The film also received a lot of criticism for making profit out of someone's tragedy and bringing attention to someone who wants to live a quiet life.

-Politician Kim Young-ho from the Democratic Party tried to introduce bills to try and prevent criminals from re-offending sex crimes against minors.
+Democratic Party politician Kim Young-ho proposed legislation imposing harsher penalties for sex crimes against minors.
 He claimed, "The special bill on life imprisonment for criminals who recommit sexual crimes against minors, which I introduced, aims to isolate those who recommit the same crime after release permanently from society."
-The Ministry of Justice attempted to pass the Protective Supervision Act, which would put more extreme criminals into a facility away from society after their term in prison ends.
-In 2014 and 2016 the ministry attempted to turn this bill into a law but received backlash for being a violation of human rights.
-Lawmaker Ko Young-in suggested a law that will restrict sex criminals from going farther than 200 meters from their home.
-Laws to keep sex criminals like Cho away from facilities with kids and to keep him from being able to drink alcohol have also been suggested in response to this case.
-In response to Cho's impending release, 2 petitions for getting rid of the laws that weaken prison sentences for crimes committed while drunk and crimes committed by mentally impaired people, have received 876,000 signatures.
+In both 2014 and 2016, the Ministry of Justice introduced the Protective Supervision Act, a bill which would've confined the most extreme criminals to a remote facility following their release from prison; efforts to pass this into law received backlash for being a violation of human rights.
+Lawmaker Ko Young-in suggested a law restricting sex criminals from going farther than 200 meters from their home.
+Laws to keep sex criminals like Cho away from facilities with children and to keep him from being able to drink alcohol were also suggested.
+In response to Cho's impending release, 2 petitions for repealing the laws that weaken prison sentences for crimes committed while drunk and crimes committed by the mentally impaired have received 876,000 signatures.
 Both petitions were refused as they said they could not fill laws with passion.